Renovation and Construction Projects

 Depending on the scope of your job, we may be able to use the Fulton Schools in-house Structures Shop for the construction.
 If your job does not fall within our parameters we can coordinate your job with the ASU university group responsible for renovations (Capital Programs Management Group – CPMG, etc.).
 The renovations process has many steps that must be adhered to meet building safety and University construction codes, so we strongly suggest you contact us for all of your renovations projects.

 To get started, we ask that you document some preliminary information we need to plan your project.
-Download a New Lab Specifications Request, please fill it out as best you can, then email it to Cary.Stoneman@asu.edu (Cary Stoneman is acting Director, Rick Martorano has retired).
+Download a New Lab Specifications Request, please fill it out as best you can, then email it to Cary.Stoneman@asu.edu.
 This is a preliminary document to give a basic idea of your requirements.
-Cary Stoneman will follow up with you after receiving this document to plan the details (see organizational chart).
+Cary Stoneman will follow up with you after receiving this document to plan the details.

 NOTE: The process outlined below is for renovation jobs requiring construction.
 Departments are responsible for initiating, funding, and tracking their own non-construction improvement requests.